It can be scary to move abroad or even just travel as a female. Movies (thanks a lot, Taken) can paint it as an accident waiting to happen.

 They say the world is a dangerous place but I’d say the world is a beautiful place with a few dangerous people trying to ruin it all.
 If you're still on the fence about moving abroad, find out if moving abroad is right for you first.

-Here’s some things NOT to do so you can avoid those assholes and enjoy your new life hassle free.
+Here’s some important safety tips I've learned along the way so you can avoid those assholes and enjoy your new life hassle free.

-I’m sorry to be the one to say this, but it probably is too good to be true.
-Cue the dumb travelers in the movie, Hostel.
+Remember the dumb travelers in the movie, Hostel?
 Thankfully there’s social media these days to at least check out if they’re pretending to be someone they’re completely not.
 On the other hand, I know strangers can be awesome and they really can have a yacht and they really can become your best friend or the love of your life.
 When trying to figure out which category you should put them in, just know,

 if you wouldn’t trust them back home, you shouldn’t trust them in a foreign country.